sasjs/cli.sasjs.io/docs/test.md

 ## Tests flow

 SAS unit tests will be executed one after another.
-Execution order is described in `sasjsbuild/testFlow.json` which is created as part of compilation process (`sasjs compile`).
+Execution order is described in `sasjsbuild/testFlow.json` which is created as part of compilation process (`sasjs build`).

 ## Tests results

-By default test results will be saved in `sasjsresults` folder.
+By default test results will be saved in the `sasjsresults` folder.
 An example of `sasjsresults` folder structure:

 ```
 ├── logs
-│  ├── macros_someMacro.test.1.log
+│  ├── macros_some_macro.test.1.log
-│  ├── macros_someMacro.test.log
+│  ├── macros_some_macro.test.log
-│  ├── services_someService.test.log
+│  ├── services_some_service.test.log
-│  ├── jobs_someJob.test.log
+│  ├── jobs_some_job.test.log
 │  ├── testteardown.log
 │  └── testsetup.log
 ├── testResults.csv